David Carpenter: Arrest

-Carpenter was arrested outside his San Francisco home on May 14, 1981 and brought to Santa Cruz County where he was ordered held without bail as authorities sought to investigate him in the murders.
+Carpenter was arrested outside his San Francisco home on May 14, 1981.
+He was driven to Santa Cruz County where he was ordered held without bail as authorities sought to investigate him in the murders.
 Detectives issued a search warrant for his home and seized a Sierra Club book that contained maps of various California hiking trails, with paper clips conveniently marking pages containing areas where the murders occurred.
 Although this was strong circumstantial evidence, investigators worried this was not enough for a conviction, and Carpenter's .38 caliber revolver could not be located.
 On May 15, Carpenter was formally indicted with the murder of Hansen.
 He was not immediately indicted with Scaggs' murder as her body was not yet found, although after it was, he was charged with her murder on May 26.
 Carpenter pleaded not guilty to both charges.

-However, in July investigators received an unexpected break when Shane Williams (above), who had recently been arrested in Los Angeles for robbery, told detectives the location where he had hidden the gun.
+In mid-July, investigators received an unexpected break when Shane Williams, who had recently been arrested in Los Angeles for robbery, told detectives the location where he had hidden the gun.
 When investigators searched the area, which was near a hiking trail, they recovered the firearm; when tested, the gun was determined to be the same one used in Hansen's murder.
 The gun was traced back to Mollie Purnell; when police went to question her, she initially told them what Carpenter coerced her to say and claimed it had been stolen from her.
 When police threatened to indict her as an accomplice to murder, she recanted and told them she had indeed gifted it to Carpenter.

 On July 31, Carpenter was indicted in Marin County with the five murders, after his firearm was seized by investigators who determined that the bullet shells recovered at the crime scenes there undoubtedly originated from his gun.
 In total, Carpenter was faced with seven murder charges, two rape charges, and one attempted rape charge.
 Santa Cruz District Attorney Arthur Danner requested that the murder trials in relation to the deaths of Hansen and Scaggs be combined.
+A preliminary hearing began on September 21, and the presiding Judge William A. Kelsay granted the defense's motion to prohibit the press from the courtroom during the three-week inquiry.